epsilonbsp/bhop_server/readme.md

 ### Install command
 Install command downloads and installs **SteamCMD** with **Counter Strike Source Dedicated Server**.

-Also it downloads base stuff that is required for this bhop server and merges it into `cstrike` game server root folder:
+Also it downloads base stuff that is required for this bhop server and merges it into `cstrike` game server root directory:
 * SourceMod
 * MetamodSource
 * DynamicChannels